Report 2: Student Characteristics and Outcomes

 In studies of youth who are in treatment for substance use, students attending recovery schools had substantially higher rates of graduation and sobriety than those attending other high schools.

-Who Attended the Seattle Interagency Recovery Academy?
+Who Attended the Seattle Interagency Recovery Campus?

 for at least 90 days between Fall 2015 and Spring 2022. ii – source